DerThorsten/scmz/README.md

     * Once the models are trained, we want to apply these models to datasets which where unseen an training time.

+    * Pretrained model should be fine-tunable on new data

 * Questions / Issues:

+    * Which downstream task can be performed when using a pretrained model:
+        * definetely embedding
+        * what about:
+            * differential expression analysis
+            * batch effect removal
+        * ... what else

     * when training such a model we use a particular modality with a certain number of features (=expressions).
 When we want to use this model for a new dataset we (usually?) have a different feature set (differnt expressions).
 To make the new dataset applicable to the pretrained model we need to project the model to the feature space we used for trainig.This means we take the itersection of the featues (expressions which are in both datsets) and set the missing features to zero.
     This might lead to poor performance.